SeraVault/seravault/README.md

 <h2>About</h2>
-Seravault is a progressive web app that allows users to encrypt confidential information and securely share with others.
-The app implements end-to-end encryption so that the man-in-the-middle attack vector is eliminated.
-Multi-factor authentication is implemented to decrease the probability that an attacker can impersonate a user to gain access.
-Find out more at https://www.seravault.com
+Seravault is a progressive web app that allows users to encrypt confidential information localy (end-to-end encryption) and then sends the encrypted information to a "vault" (MongoDB).
+The user can use any device from anywhere to access their encrypted information (responsive design, cache cleaning).
+Seravault also allows users to securely share encrypted information with 3rd parties.
+This is accomplished by encrypting the document's key with the user's public keys.
+Only the user's that possess the private key can decrypt the document.

+Multi-factor authentication also implemented to decrease the probability that an attacker can impersonate a user to gain access.

+Seravault is built on the Meteor platform which uses MongoDB.

+It's easily installed and immediately usable.

 <h2>Installation</h2>
 <h3>Install Meteor</h3>